 - The discontinuities visible on the 1868 map image are because this was pieced together from two different map sheets (and two different photos of the lower map sheet).
 The 1896 image can be seen in context on the National Library of Scotland website.

 Ward’s directories list Sydney House as both an unnumbered London Road property and 1 Chatfield Road in 1894; as 1 Chatfield Road only from 1895 to 1902 inclusive; as both 93 London Road and 1 Chatfield Road from 1903 to 1907 inclusive; and as 93 London Road only from 1908 onwards (with the Chatfield Road listings starting at number 3).
-It isn’t clear who gave it the name of Sydney House, since the 1894 entry (its first appearance in these directories) lists it as unoccupied.
+Sydney House could possibly have been named after Sydney Edridge, who was one of the developers responsible for all this new housing, but it isn’t clear why he would have decided to do this, nor why he would have chosen to use his first name rather than his family name.

 The house on the opposite side of Chatfield Road from Sydney House also had a London Road address.
 Initially known as Abbotsbury, it took the address of 101 London Road around 1900, and was renumbered to 179 in 1927.
 Unlike Sydney House, it is absent from the Chatfield Road section of all the editions of Ward’s directories that I’ve checked.